Skip to content

 Buying through a limited company

-In response to Section 24, a growing number of landlords are purchasing buy-to-let properties through a Special Purpose Vehicle (SPV) limited company rather than in their personal name.
-A limited company can still deduct mortgage interest as a business expense, and corporation tax (currently 25% for profits over £250,000, with a small profits rate of 19% for profits under £50,000) is often lower than the combined income tax and Section 24 impact for higher-rate taxpayers.
+Because of Section 24, more landlords are buying their rentals through a limited company, usually a Special Purpose Vehicle (SPV) set up just to hold property, rather than in their own name.
+A company can still treat mortgage interest as a business cost and deduct it.
+Its corporation tax, currently 25% on profits over £250,000 and a small-profits rate of 19% under £50,000, often works out below the mix of income tax and Section 24 that a higher-rate taxpayer would face.

-In response to Section 24, a growing number of landlords are purchasing buy-to-let properties through a Special Purpose Vehicle (SPV) limited company.
-A limited company can still deduct mortgage interest as a business expense, and corporation tax is often lower than the combined income tax and Section 24 impact for higher-rate taxpayers.
+Because of Section 24, more landlords are buying their rentals through a Special Purpose Vehicle (SPV) limited company, a company set up just to hold property, rather than in their own name.
+A company can still deduct mortgage interest as a business cost, and its corporation tax often works out below the mix of income tax and Section 24 that a higher-rate taxpayer would face.

 Personal name vs Limited company